Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

     Decision --> Memory
 ```

-The lens is not intended to turn every choice into a governance exercise.
-Its purpose is to make consequential decisions easier to recognize and easier to place.

 A decision model becomes useful when these questions can be answered without relying on informal relationships or organizational guesswork.

 ## Decision Rights in Practice